 The City of Little Rock has already done several road diets, including 12th St., Main St., Chester St., Daisy Bates to address the concerns of the communities in those areas.
 Are you happy with the safety and service of the streets in your community?
 What concerns do you have?
 A road diet may be one way to address your concerns.
-If you're interested, please watch the video, read "Road Diets and Safety" below, and review the resources below.
-Also look for additional "road diet" pages in the coming weeks.
+If you're interested, please watch the videos (Figs. 1 & 2), read "Road Diets and Safety" below, and review the resources below.

 Road Diet Topics